-We consent to the use in this Registration Statement on Form N-2 of Capitala Finance Corp. of our report dated March 28, 2014, with respect to the combined financial statements of Capitala Finance Corp.
-We also consent to the incorporation by reference in the above named registration statement of our reports dated June 18, 2013, with respect to the senior securities table related to CapitalSouth Partners Fund II Limited Partnership and to the senior securities table related to CapitalSouth Partners SBIC Fund III, L.P., which reports appear in the Pre-Effective Amendment No. 1 to the registration statements on Forms N-2 and N-5 (Nos.
-333-188956, 333-188960 and 333-188961) of Capitala Finance Corp., CapitalSouth Partners Fund II Limited Partnership and CapitalSouth Partners SBIC Fund III, L.P.
-We also consent to the references to us under the headings "Independent Registered Public Accounting Firm" and "Senior Securities" in such registration statement.
+We consent to the incorporation by reference in this Post-Effective Amendment No. 1 to the Registration Statement on Form N-2 (No. 333-204582) of Capitala Finance Corp. of our reports dated June 18, 2013, with respect to the senior securities table related to CapitalSouth Partners Fund II Limited Partnership and to the senior securities table related to CapitalSouth Partners SBIC Fund III, L.P., which reports appear in the Pre-Effective Amendment No. 1 to the registration statements on Form N-2 (No. 333-188956) of Capitala Finance Corp. filed on September 9, 2013.
+We also consent to the reference to us under the heading "Senior Securities" in such registration statement.